 "What you don't see is that I have to do it, Potter!
 I have to, do you understand?"
 Voldemort hissed angrily and his face, his gestures showed the fear and uncertainty that bubbled close underneath the surface.

 "I am not stopping you," Harry said plainly.
 "I am only wondering about one thing.
-If this is what you've been planning from the very start, what am I supposed to think about yesterday then?
+If this is what you've been planning from the very start, what am I supposed to think about the yesterday evening then?
 You were there with me and you… You risked everything!
 Re-uniting your soul with the piece that is locked in here," Harry pointed at his forehead, "would have easily spoiled your grand plan completely.
 I don't get it.
 Why – just why did you do it?"

 "It was … just a momentarily weakness that I have managed to overcome like I had all the others in my past," he said at last.